-Long-term editorial partnerships are established with transregional projects and institutional initiatives, such as CrossArea in Leipzig, the Merian Centre for Advanced Studies in the Maghreb (MECAM) in Tunis, and the research network project “European Times” (EUTIM).
+Long-term editorial partnerships are established with transregional projects and institutional initiatives, such as CrossArea in Leipzig, the Merian Centre for Advanced Studies in the Maghreb (MECAM) in Tunis, and the research network project “European Times” (EUTIM), as well as programms and projects from the Forum, such as Europe in the Middle East – The Middle East in Europe (EUME) and Prisma Ukraïna – Research Network Eastern Europe.

-TRAFO editors: Tamara Beresh (Prisma Ukraïna/Forum Transregionale Studien), Alex Favalli (Forum), Georges Khalil (Forum), Sophie Schmäing (Prisma Ukraïna/Forum), Jacqueline Wagner (Forum)
+TRAFO editors: Tamara Beresh (Prisma Ukraïna/Forum Transregionale Studien), Alex Favalli (Forum), Georges Khalil (Forum), Sophie Schmäing (Prisma Ukraïna/Forum), Jacqueline Wagner (Forum), Judith Sieber (EUTIM/Forum)

 Editorial responsibilities: Johanna Beamish (Max Weber Stiftung), Georges Khalil (Forum Transregionale Studien), Megan Maruschke (Universität Leipzig)